GinkoBalboa/parfis/README.md

 environment `parfis` from which you can perform all the compilation, google testing, pytesting and doc generation.

-To create a `parfis` environment, and run compilation with google testing run:
+To create a `parfis` environment run:

 ``` bash
 cd script